h3rs8/form/README.md

 ## <p align="center"><strong>Assignment for Flexmoney Internship</strong></p>

-### Note 1: Render Backend goes dormant after sometime since free tier service is being used.
+### Note 1: Render Backend goes dormant after a while since free tier service is being used.
 Please wait 2 minutes for it to initialize in this case.
-### Note 2: Render Backend takes sometime takes some time to process and respond because free tier service is being used.
+### Note 2: Render Backend takes a while takes some time to process and respond because free tier service is being used.
 Please wait 20 seconds for it to respond.

 * Frontend is hosted at: https://yoga.harshg.live & https://fantastic-melba-869e5b.netlify.app/